Powerlearnproject/se-day1-assignment-eicodes1/README.md

 Software engineering is the process of designing, building, testing, and maintaining software to address user needs.

+Importance of Software engineering in the technology industry

 security - software rngineering through  protection practices like two way authentication, authorization and data encryption has ensured that user information is secured.

 produtivity -  it helps to improve team workflow and creates an environment where teams can collaborate, communicate and  maintain quality standards in resource output and utilization.